-- 1. Do one of the following:
+- 1. Do one of the following: - In the Tools toolbar, select the Edit Gradient/Texture tool.

 - From the top menu, select Drawing > Drawing Tools > Edit Gradient/Texture. - Press Shift + F3. - 2.
 Click on the pencil line to be modified to bring up the editor controls.